 What is intent recognition?

-AI agents interpret user requirements described in natural language to perform proper operations or provide related information.
-AI agents have become an essential component in intelligent interaction systems.
+AI agents interpret user requirements described in natural language to perform appropriate operations or provide relevant information.
+These agents have become essential components in intelligent interaction systems.
 LLM-based intent recognition technology has gained significant attention in the industry and is widely applied.

 Typical scenarios of intent recognition technology

-In intelligent customer service scenarios, the challenge lies in how to handle various customer service requests and quickly and accurately classify them into different processes, such as returns, exchanges, and complaints.
+In intelligent customer service scenarios, the challenge lies in handling various customer service requests and quickly classifying them into different processes, such as returns, exchanges, and complaints.
 For example, a user may say "I received a defective item and I want to return it" to the customer service system of an e-commerce platform.
-In this case, the LLM-based intent recognition system must quickly capture the information that the intent of the user is to "return an item" and trigger the return process to further guide the user to complete subsequent operations.
+In this case, the LLM-based intent recognition system must quickly capture that the user's intent is to "return an item" and trigger the return process to guide the user through subsequent operations.

 Working process